ByBrian Reinbold , Yi Wen

 However, solely looking at income tells only part of the story about the difference in people’s living standards because income does not reveal information about the cost of living.
 For example, housing prices can vary tremendously across a nation; they also vary based on urban, suburban and rural geography.

-Since housing typically takes a large share of an individual’s income and living space is one of the most important and scarce commodities, housing prices can greatly affect living standard.
+Since housing typically takes a large share of an individual’s income and living space is one of the most important and scarce commodities, housing prices can greatly affect living standards.
 In other words, the purchasing power of a dollar is not the same across regions due to variations in the cost of living, especially housing.
 Therefore, factoring in cost of living can yield fruitful insights about true inequality.

 In this article, we look at regional per capita disposable income data for China, a developing nation, and the U.S., an advanced economy, to see how income inequality compares between two large countries with a substantial income gap.